-According to the American Dental Association:
+According to the American Dental Association

 Your dentist may place a gauze pack on the extraction site to limit bleeding.
 This will also help a blood clot to form, which is necessary for normal healing.
 This gauze pack should be left in place for 30 to 45 minutes after you leave the dentist’s office.